LiLiu1118/Linux_Tutorium/README.md

-There are some linux documents and some websites.
+There are some linux learning documents and some websites.